vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 * `market.liquidity.bondPenaltyParameter` is a network parameter
 * shortfall refers to the absolute value of the funds that either the liquidity provider was unable to cover through their margin and general accounts, are needed for settlement (mark to market or product driven), or are needed to meet their margin requirements

-## Liquidity commitment transaction
+## Liquidity commitment transaction [WIP]
 Participants can commit liquidity by submitting a liquidity submission transaction to the network.

-The buy and sell orders that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation if the liquidity supplied by the manually maintained orders falls short of it. (??)
+The buy and sell "shapes" that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation if the liquidity supplied by the manually maintained orders falls short of it.
+These place the desired proportion of the missing liquidity commitment at the desired offset from the reference price (best_bid, best_ask or midprice).

+Typically liquidity providers should aim to meet their liquidity obligation through standard limit orders as that provides them with the best control over their strategy.
+The batch transaction **(xxx add link xxx)** is designed to enable this efficiently.
+The buy and sell shapes submitted as part of the liquidity commitment are then only used to provide the shortfall of the committed liquidity.

 A liquidity commitment transaction must include:
 * Market ID for a market that is in a state that accepts liquidity commitments